-Special incentives are available for foreign investors if there are legislation changes.
+Special incentives are available for foreign investors (stabilisation clause).
 Rightsholders can apply to the authorised government body not to implement new tax regulations for five years from the moment of the investment.
 This is foreseen in the Law on Foreign Investment in Armenia.